 Facts and reality some time are quiet often note enough.
 You need a Enhancement an intensification of it.
 Some sort of, an essential version of things to make things transparent - Herzog

-For instance you take a film like 127 hours, it could have been a docudrama, in the style of [touching the void](https://en.wikipedia.org/wiki/Touching_the_Void_(film), but Danny Boyle would argue that an actor performing is bests at re-creating the truth and getting the audience into the cinematic story.
+For instance you take a film like 127 hours, it could have been a docudrama, in the style of touching the void, but Danny Boyle would argue that an actor performing is bests at re-creating the truth and getting the audience into the cinematic story.
 Vs making a docu-drama.

-I don't think there's a clear cut answer to this question, and it mostly would depend on the story, and the film-maer skills and sensibility.
-But none the less I agree with the point raised in Imagine that "Rescue Dawn" ended up being more of a documentary because of how literally was reconstructing very detail without leaving room for imagination and interpretation while, "Little Dieter's needs to fly" was more of a work of fiction (in a good way) because of the performance and re-enactment, which I find interesting food for thought, especially if you think about Jean Rouch idea of performance in rituals being the time where people are their "real" selves, which we mentioned earlier.
+I don't think there's a clear cut answer to this question, and it mostly would depend on the story, and the film-maker skills and sensibility.
+But none the less I agree with the point raised in Imagine that "Rescue Dawn" ended up being more of a documentary because of how literally was reconstructing very detail without leaving room for imagination and interpretation while, "Little Dieter's needs to fly" was more of a work of fiction (in a good way) because of the performance and re-enactment.
+Which I find is interesting food for thoughts.
+Especially if you think about Jean Rouch idea of performance in rituals being the time where people are their "real" selves, which we mentioned earlier.